Switchback Travel (Chris Carter)

 What we like: A budget-friendly watch that will get the job done for daily wear and light backcountry use.

-What we don’t: Not as backcountry-ready as Coros’ pricier Apex 2 below.
+What we don’t: Not as backcountry-ready as Coros’ pricier options below.

-If the price of a premium and feature-filled watch takes your breath away, Coros’ $229 Pace 3 will be a welcome relief.
-Despite undercutting all other picks on our list by $100 or more, the Pace doesn’t give up much in the way of functionality or performance, including ABC sensors, multisport activity tracking, and detailed sleep data.
+If the price of a premium and feature-filled watch takes your breath away, Coros’ simple and cheap(er) Pace 3 will be a welcome relief.
+Despite undercutting all other picks on our list by a good chunk of change, the Pace doesn’t give up much in the way of functionality or performance, including ABC sensors, multisport activity tracking, and detailed sleep data.
 We’ve worn various Pace watches over the years and have always appreciated their low profile, ease of use, and accuracy.
 In fact, we’ve found the Pace’s GPS tracking, mileage, and elevation to be fairly consistent with high-end Garmin watches, which is flat-out impressive given the price.
-The cherry on top: The Pace 3 is the lightest watch here at just 1.4 ounces with the silicone band (or 1.1 oz. with the nylon band, which will run you an additional $20).
+The cherry on top: The Pace 3 is the lightest watch here at just 1.4 ounces with the silicone band (or 1.1 oz. with the nylon band).

 See the Coros Pace 3